drnickallgood/phdwork/notes.md

 ** Adaptive should still need to extract centers from WH.. i think

 --- Ajinkya Notes below --

+0. take an initial range and scale
+1. build q_total, submit,
+2.  get results, if results in acceptable threshold of error OR certain no of counts are over, BREAK LOOP
+3. interpret new range and scale from results, GOTO step 1

 (6 - x1 - x2)